SoloFinanceHub

 The Bottom Line

 Financial projections for freelancers aren’t about predicting the future perfectly.
 They’re about seeing problems early enough to prevent them.
 A 15-minute monthly spreadsheet update gives you weeks of advance warning — enough time to market, follow up on proposals, or adjust spending before a cash flow crunch hits.
+If you’re exploring this area, our The 12 Financial Mistakes That Almost Killed My guide covers it in detail.

 Frequently Asked Questions